Yarmouth Stone: Interpretations

-Basque

-Dr. Barry Fell, an invertebrate zoologist at Harvard, theorized in 1976 that the inscription could be in early Basque, reading "Basque people have subdued this land".
-Fell feels that stones of this nature were set up along the coast to inform other travelers that a territory had already been claimed.

-Early Greek

-Elbert E. Esmiol claimed in 1974 that the inscription is in one of the royal Mycenaean alphabets, and reads as follows: It has been pointed out by other researchers that such a complicated message could not possibly be communicated using so few symbols.

 Other stones

 Other stones with apparent inscriptions have also been reported in the Yarmouth area.
 Sometime between 1895 and 1898 a stone was discovered at Bay View Park, a tourist resort directly across the harbour from the town of Yarmouth, in Overton, within 1 km of the original site of the Fletcher Stone.
 The Bay View stone has a similar flat surface of similar size and shape; its composition is unknown.
 Its supposed inscription is almost identical to that of the Fletcher Stone, with a few additional markings on a second line.
-The existence of this stone would seem to refute the idea that the markings on the Fletcher Stone are a freak of nature.
 The stone was referred to in Robert R. McLeod's 1903 book, Markland or Nova Scotia, pp 154 – 55.

-In 1912, while the grounds of Bay View Park were being put in order, the stone was thoughtlessly placed in a new stone wall by workmen.
+In 1912, while the grounds of Bay View Park were being put in order, the stone was placed in a new stone wall by workmen.
 Shortly afterwards the proprietor, Mr. Drew, said he would be glad to have it taken out at any time for examination.
 However, in the century since then its location has been lost and is currently unknown.
+Historian Ian McKay wrote that the stone was "now revealed as a crude hoax associated with a local resort".

 In February, 1880, a letter from T.B.
 Flint of Yarmouth was read before the Numismatic and Antiquarian Society of Philadelphia, in which he stated that on an island near the mouth of the Tusket River there are also two very large stones with inscriptions similar to those on the Fletcher Stone.
 Flint wrote that "the spot was very difficult of access by land, but not by water, although it is not in any frequented route."
 These are believed to the same stones referred to by R.B.
 Brown in a letter published in the Proceedings of the Nova Scotian Institute of Science, vol. VIII, pp xxxvi - xxxviii, in 1892.
 The exact location of these stones is currently unknown.

 According to notes on file at the Yarmouth County Museum, yet another inscribed stone was incorporated into a stone wall on the former Burrill property in Yarmouth, near the southeast corner of Starrs Road and Pleasant Street.

 In local culture

-The Runic Stone, and the presumed connection it made between Yarmouth and the medieval Norse, influenced popular culture in the community from the late 19th century until the present day.
+The stone and the presumed connection it made between Yarmouth and the medieval Norse, influenced popular culture in the community from the late 19th century until the present day.